anuragtb/pdfcpu/core/optimize.md

 #### Stats

 The name of a CSV file name.<br>
-This command appends one CSV line with stats about memory usage before and after optimization, PDF object usage and other useful information for debugging.
+This command appends one CSV line with stats about memory usage, PDF object usage and other useful information for debugging.<br>
 Optimize a group of PDF input files and consolidate stats into the same CSV file for comparison.

 ### Arguments